 If you want a clear answer to how to log Zepbound nausea symptoms step by step, use a short, repeatable workflow.
 The seven steps below show what to record, why each field matters, and one common pitfall with a quick fix.
 Use this to collect consistent, shareable data before your next clinician visit.

-Step 2: Record the injection context — note date, time, dose (as instructed by your clinician), injection site, and any food-noise or meal changes.
+2. Step 2: Record the injection context — note date, time, dose (as instructed by your clinician), injection site, and any recent meals or changes in appetite.
 Why it matters: correlates nausea with dose timing; Pitfall: forgetting to log the site, which hampers rotation analysis.

-Step 4: Capture accompanying symptoms — add checkboxes or short tags for related issues (constipation, fatigue, appetite change, diarrhea, food-noise spikes).
+4. Step 4: Capture accompanying symptoms — add checkboxes or short tags for related issues (constipation, fatigue, appetite change, diarrhea, sudden appetite or craving spikes).
 Why it matters: helps identify symptom clusters; Pitfall: leaving fields blank and losing context.

-Step 6: Review weekly trend charts — check severity and frequency over a 1–4 week window to spot dose-related spikes or patterns.
+6. Step 6: Review weekly trend charts — Open Trends in the Pepio app to view 7–28 day charts; the Pepio iOS app shows severity and frequency trends over 1–4 week windows to help spot dose-related spikes or patterns.
+If you use the web GLP-1 Symptom Log, you can do a manual weekly review or export/summarize your notes for a similar view (copy key entries into a weekly summary or export and chart externally).
 Why it matters: visual patterns reveal dose-related effects; Pitfall: ignoring outliers that may be clinically relevant when you discuss the routine.

-Step 7: Export or share the log before your clinician visit — prepare a short summary (PDF or plain-text export) of dates, average severity, and duration to bring to appointments.
+7. Step 7: Export or share the log before your clinician visit — the Pepio iOS app supports exportable logs, and the Free GLP-1 Shot Tracker lets you export shot records.
+For the GLP-1 Symptom Log, copy entries into a brief summary or use the GLP-1 Doctor Visit Prep tool to create a clinician-ready outline (PDF or plain-text).
 Why it matters: gives clear evidence for medication discussions; Pitfall: leaving export to the last minute and missing the chance to prepare notes.

 Why each field matters (brief context and evidence)

-- Timing matters: Onset and duration separate early post-shot reactions from later, unrelated causes.
-The FDA medical review includes timelines and adverse-event summaries that can guide what timing windows to watch (FDA NDA 217806 Medical Review (2024)).
+• Timing matters: Onset and duration separate early post-shot reactions from later, unrelated causes.
+The FDA NDA 217806 Medical Review (2024) includes timelines and adverse-event summaries that can guide what timing windows to watch.

-- Symptom clusters: Recording related symptoms helps reveal linked effects, such as nausea paired with fatigue or diarrhea.
-Noting clusters can clarify whether an episode is likely related to dose timing or other factors (see clinical summaries and guidance in the literature).
+• Symptom clusters: Recording related symptoms helps reveal linked effects, such as nausea paired with fatigue or diarrhea.
+Noting clusters can clarify whether an episode is likely related to dose timing or other factors.

 Quick pattern-analysis notes